marcmelendez/QCM_FLUAM/README.md

 # Need help?

 Check the documentation in the **Hydrodynamic code for QCM** document.
-If you need help installing or setting up the simulations, contact us for a free quote at **marc.melendez (at) uam.es**.